Overview of Maryland Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

-These combined state and local taxes place Maryland in the top half of U.S. states for income taxes.
-Its state sales tax of 6% is one of the highest in the country, although there's no local sales tax.
-The state’s property taxes, at an effective rate of 1.02%, are slightly higher than the national median (0.90%).
+While those combined state and local taxes place Maryland in the top half of U.S. states for income taxes, its state sales tax of 6% is among the 15 lowest.
+The state’s property taxes, at an average effective rate of 1.10%, are slightly higher than average.
 Of course, all of these taxes and rates are subject to their own specific rules and exceptions.
 Here we’ll take a closer look into the Maryland state tax system.

 In addition to those statewide tax rates, taxpayers in Maryland pay additional income taxes based on the county in which they live (not where they work).
-County income taxes are assessed at a flat rate, which means the rate does not change based on income level.
-In other words, there are no brackets for these rates.
-Nonresidents pay a flat 2.25% rate, but the rate can vary by county for residents.
+County income taxes are assessed at a flat rate, which means the rate does not change based on income level - there are no brackets.
+The table below shows the tax rates for every county in Maryland.

 The above rates apply to Maryland taxable income.
 Maryland taxable income is based on your federal adjusted gross income (AGI), but with some differences.
 While the number of personal exemptions in Maryland will equal the number of exemptions on your federal tax return, the exemption amount is different.